harlyon/Clinical-Response/README.md

-# Early Detection of Treatment Non-Response: A Longitudinal Clinical Biomarker Analysis
+# Early Detection of Potential non-responders: A Longitudinal Clinical Biomarker Analysis

 ## 🏥 Project Overview
 In many clinical treatments (e.g., immunotherapy), waiting 3-6 months to assess efficacy can be detrimental to non-responders.
 This project builds a machine learning system to predict **treatment failure vs. response** using only the first **5 days** of biomarker and vital sign data.